-Matrix Global is a leading innovator in the energy storage sector.
-Storage facility operators and their customers can now transact efficiently, transparently and cost-effectively using the Matrix Auction Platform (MAP).
+Matrix Global creates innovative solutions for the energy storage industry.
+Storage facility operators and their product owners can now transact efficiently, transparently and cost-effectively using the Matrix Auction Platform (the MAP).

 How MAP Benefits Its Participants